Pattern-avoiding even and odd Grassmannian permutations: Patterns of size 4

-where a line segment represents an increasing sequence of consecutive numbers, and the length of the portion in orange determines the parity of the permutation.
-For instance, such a permutation is odd if and only if the orange segment has odd length.
-Note that every permutation in $\Gr^{odd}_{n-1}(2341)$ gives rise to a unique permutation in $\Gr^{even}_{n}(2341)$, created by adding one element to its orange segment.
-Moreover, the only even permutations of size $n$ that cannot be generated through this process are those for which the orange segment is actually empty.
+where a line segment (solid or dashed) represents an increasing sequence of consecutive numbers, and the length of the dashed portion (black \& orange) determines the parity of the permutation.
+For instance, such a permutation is odd if and only if the dashed segment has odd length.
+Note that every permutation in $\Gr^{odd}_{n-1}(2341)$ gives rise to a unique permutation in $\Gr^{even}_{n}(2341)$, created by adding one element to its dashed segment.
+Moreover, the only even permutations of size $n$ that cannot be generated through this process are those for which the dashed segment is actually empty.
 Let $\A_n$ denote the set of such permutations.
 We have $\id_n\in \A_n$, and if $\tau\in \A_n$ is not the identity, then it must be of the form

 where every $\tau_i$ is either $\varepsilon$ or an increasing run of consecutive numbers.
 There are $\binom{n-1}{2}$ such permutations, hence $\abs{\Gr^{even}_{n}(2341)} = \abs{\Gr^{odd}_{n-1}(2341)} + \binom{n - 1}{2} + 1$.
 Therefore,